This text is translated into Russian by google automatic human level neural machine.

 Professor, Head of the Department of Philosophy and Culturology of the Pacific State University, Doctor of Philosophy

-So, in the region (and only in the region) two realities arise.
-One reality is high and, as a rule, distant bosses, who are strongly supported by the local bosses, depending on him.
+So, in the region (and if only in the region) two realities arise.
+One reality is high and, as a rule, distant bosses, to whom the local bosses, who depend on them, play along.
 In this reality, plans are being made that are about to cause the flourishing of the region, and with it the whole country.
-Here astronomical sums are put and spent.
-Moreover, each time the next high authorities are surprised at the incredibly low efficiency of these investments.
-In order to increase efficiency, crowds of controllers, controllers behind controllers are sent to the region.
-They will plunder it.
+Here astronomical sums are laid and spent.
+At the same time, every time the next high bosses are surprised at the incredibly low efficiency of these investments.
+To increase efficiency, crowds of controllers are sent to the region, controllers over controllers.
+They will plunder.
 They (we) are the same.
-Only steal and know how.
-And they plan distant "experts" hired by the distant authorities.
-Only now these plans stubbornly do not want to be realized.
-And if they are implemented, then somehow it is not at all the way it was planned.
-Let's say we decided to develop "deep processing of wood".
-The case is necessary.
+They only know how to steal.
+And distant "experts" hired by the distant bosses are planning.
+But these plans stubbornly refuse to be realized.
+And if they are implemented, then somehow they are not at all as planned.
+Let's say they decided to develop "deep wood processing".
+It’s necessary.
 Who would argue.
-Just do not think that the forest is growing in one place, and the plants are in where the forest has not been for ten years.
+Just did not think that the forest grows in one place, and the factories are in the place where the forest has not been there for ten years.
 And there are almost no roads from forest plots to the place of their processing.
-Forgot to add energy rates here.
-And they were genuinely surprised that no one wanted to buy any products of this deepest processing.
+Forgot to add energy tariffs here.
+And they were sincerely surprised that no one wanted to buy the products of this deepest processing.

 Such examples can be cited by dozens.
 The essence is one.
 It was smooth on paper, but forgot about ravines.
 Not from evil.
 Just from ignorance of the distant (and high) authorities and the acute desire of the authorities of the local far-off authorities to please.
 There is a stronger desire than a desire to make people's lives somehow better.
 This reality, being born in reports and plans, exists there.
 It does not reach people.
 Because for them, "nothing changes."

-And people, meanwhile, were compelled to live another reality, which is becoming less and less calculated for the accidental and absurd fact of their existence on this earth.
-Survived, with nostalgia recalling a period when no one cared about them, but no one banned, did not control every sigh.
-Somehow, through force, through slingshots, through the mass of bans, the local business that fed people, made their life more comfortable.
+And people, meanwhile, were forced to settle in a different reality, which is becoming less and less calculated for the random and absurd fact of their existence on this earth.
+They survived, with nostalgia remembering the period when no one cared about them, but no one forbade them, did not control every breath.
+Somehow, through force, through slingshots, through a lot of prohibitions, they developed the very local business that fed people, made their life more comfortable.
 The business that survived or tried to survive without huge budget spending.
-Survived on their own initiative and turnover.
+He survived on his own initiative and resourcefulness.
 It was difficult to survive.
-So difficult that more often the Far Eastern counts of Monte Cristo retrained to the management boards, businessmen became officials, state employees.
-Instead of "feeding" the region become the dependents of the budget.
+It was so difficult that more and more often the Far Eastern counts of Monte Cristo were retrained as house managers, businessmen became officials, state employees.
+Instead of "feeding" the region, they become budget dependents.

 While the budget was obese, the situation as a whole suited everyone.
 In the end, cutting the budget money, getting a good salary, where it is calmer, than every day risking ruin and losses in the sea of free enterprise.
 The only trouble is that the budget injections, which were supposed, according to the idea of the distant bosses, at least officially stated, to give impetus to the development of local business and local initiative, simply destroyed it.
 They replaced the business, leaving only its budget imitation.

-But as we approach today, the budget flow itself, generously spilled into the region from 2008, began to acquire a somewhat virtual tint.
-That is, billions seem to be allocated.
-But they are allotted to something that is not particularly visible in the region.
-For example, at the cosmodrome, where, under the guidance of visiting engineers, brave builders of great Russia from former Soviet republics work.
-On the same things that the region desperately needs, money is somehow not very fast and not fully allocated.
-The amounts that are supposed to be allocated for the development of the region, then grow, then decrease, then grow again.
-Only fewer are waiting for them in the region.
-They, like the figures on the display, live their own lives.
-Salaries, projects and other benefits, generously raining the Far Eastern land, are curtailing.
-There remains a shock from the inflated expectations, from the uncertainty of the future.
-After all, budget money as a drug: it's easy to get used to, but without them, "breaking" begins.
-Increasingly, in conversations with entrepreneurs, I hear "business has become a stake", "people go into cash", "private money flows away."
-Journalists write more poetically: "The region is frozen in anxious anticipation."
-People leave, despite all the victorious reports of the leadership.
+But as we get closer to today, the budget flow itself, which has generously spilled on the region since 2008, began to acquire a somewhat virtual shade.
+That is, billions seem to have been allocated.
+But they are allocated to something that is not particularly visible in the region.
+Let's say, to the cosmodrome, where the valiant builders of great Russia from the former Soviet republics work under the guidance of visiting engineers.
+For what the region urgently needs, money is somehow not very quickly and not fully allocated.
+The amounts that are supposed to be allocated for the development of the region are growing, then decreasing, then growing again.
+Only fewer and fewer are waiting for them in the region.
+They, like numbers on a display, live their own lives.
+Salaries, projects and other benefits that have irrigated the Far Eastern land with a generous rain are being rolled up.
+What remains is the shock of high expectations, of the uncertainty of the future.
+After all, budget money is like a drug: it is easy to get used to it, but without it, “withdrawal” begins.
+Increasingly, in conversations with entrepreneurs, I hear “business has become a stake”, “people go to the cash”, “private money is flowing away”.
+Journalists write more poetically: "The region froze in anxious anticipation."
+People are leaving, despite all the victorious reports of the leadership.

 But the best, the strongest, the most skillful remain.
 There are endless areas of fertile land and pastures, millions and millions of hectares of forest, water resources, fish and seafood, gold and platinum, iron and mercury.
 All this is our Far East.
 There will be a breakdown, budget money will run out.
 But after all, tens of thousands of inspectors, inspectors, inspectors and other necessary people in the household have run out with them, who have so gaily transformed our life from difficult to unbearable.
 They go behind the budget and disappear with it.